amelinn9/school-district-analysis/README.md

 **District Summary After NaNs**
 ![District Summary after NaNs](resources/DistrictSummary_afterNaNs.PNG)

 The district summary was not significantly affected after the grades were replaced with NaNs.
-The “Average Math Score” went down by 0.1 points, the “Average Reading Score” had no changes, and the “% Passing Math”, “% Passing Reading”, and “% Overall Passing” all went down by 1 percent.
+The “Average Math Score” went down by 0.1 points, the “Average Reading Score” had no changes, and the “% Passing Math”, “% Passing Reading”, and “% Overall Passing” all went down by 1%.
 <br>
 <br>
 ### School Summary